 The answer is in the numbers.
 Your case means the amount you stand to receive in disability benefits and the disability insurance company would rather not pay the bill if it doesn’t have to.
 They can easily use your social media against you, but only if you let them.

 Companies said to be skilled and bold

-A company wanting to deny or terminate your LTD claim may try to make you look as if you’re not really disabled or not as disabled as you say.
+A disability insurance company wanting to deny or terminate your LTD claim may try to make you look as if you’re not really disabled or not as disabled as you say.
 A columnist for Plaintiff Magazine and specialist in the area asserts that LTD carriers depend on social media and have learned every trick possible to exploit whatever they can find out about you.

 They’re skilled and practiced at determining the date and time you deleted something from the internet and exactly what the post said or showed.
 According to the columnist, they’re willing and able to use social media accounts to guess where you are or will be.
 And they may show up with cameras.

 Tactics can be surprising, misleading and hard to counter